 - 1.36 "Termination Benefit" means the benefit set forth in Section 7.4. - 1.37 "Termination of Employment" means a separation from service within the meaning of Code §409A.
 A Participant who is an employee will generally have a Termination of Employment if the Participant voluntarily or involuntarily terminates employment with the Employer.
-A termination of employment occurs if the facts and circumstances indicate that the Participant and the Employer reasonably anticipate that no further services will be performed after a certain date or that the level of bona fide services the Participant will perform after such date (whether as an employee, director or other independent contractor) for the Employer will decrease to no more than 20 percent of the average level of bona fide services if the Participant has been providing services for less than 36 months).
-Notwithstanding the foregoing, the employment relationship is treated as continuing while the Participant retains the right to reemployment with an Employer under an applicable statute or contract.
-When a leave of absence is due to any medically determinable physical or mental impairment that can be expected to result in death or to last for a period of at least 6 months and such impairment causes the Participant to be unable to perform duties of his or her position or any substantially similar position, a 29-month maximum period of absence shall be substituted for the 6-month maximum period described in the preceding sentence. - 1.38 "Trust" means one or more trusts established with respect to the Plan between the Company and the trustee named therein, as amended from time to time. - 1.39 "Unforeseeable Financial Emergency" means a severe financial hardship to the Participant resulting from (i) an illness or accident of the Participant, a Beneficiary or a dependent (as defined in Code §152, without regard to §152(b)(1), (b)(2), and (d)(1)(B)) of the Participant, (ii) a loss of the Participant's property due to casualty, or (iii) such other extraordinary and unforeseeable circumstances arising as a result of events beyond the control of the Participant, all as determined in the sole discretion of the Committee consistent with the requirements of Code Section 409A.
+A termination of employment occurs if the facts and circumstances indicate that the Participant and the Employer reasonably anticipate that no further services will be performed after a certain date or that the level of bona fide services the Participant will perform after such date (whether as an employee, director or other independent contractor) for the Employer will decrease to no more than 20 percent of the average level of bona fide services performed (whether as an employee, director or other independent contractor) over the immediately preceding 36-month period (or full period of services if the Participant has been providing services for less than 36 months).
+Notwithstanding the foregoing, the employment relationship is treated as continuing while the Participant is on military leave, sick leave or other bona fide leave of absence if the period does not exceed 6 months, or if longer, so long as the Participant retains the right to reemployment with an Employer under an applicable statute or contract.
+When a leave of absence is due to any medically determinable physical or mental impairment that can be expected to result in death or to last for a period of at least 6 months and such impairment causes the Participant to be unable to perform duties of his or her position or any substantially similar position, a 29-month maximum period of absence shall be substituted for the 6-month maximum period described in the preceding sentence. - 1.38 "Trust" means one or more trusts established with respect to the Plan between the Company and the trustee named therein, as amended from time to time - 1.39 "Unforeseeable Financial Emergency" means a severe financial hardship to the Participant resulting from (i) an illness or accident of the Participant, a Beneficiary or a dependent (as defined in Code §152, without regard to §152(b)(1), (b)(2), and (d)(1)(B)) of the Participant, (ii) a loss of the Participant's property due to casualty, or (iii) such other extraordinary and unforeseeable circumstances arising as a result of events beyond the control of the Participant, all as determined in the sole discretion of the Committee consistent with the requirements of Code Section 409A.

-ARTICLE 2 Selection, Enrollment, Eligibility
+Selection, Enrollment, Eligibility